 “Now tell me about your trade.”

 Thus, Brìghde began to list her qualifications for the position of castellain, what her mother did, how she did it, how Brìghde would have liked to do it but for her mother’s insistence that her way was better.
 When he nodded, she was encouraged to forge on.
-She told him how she would stock the larders and storage rooms, what supplies she would lay in, when, and in what season.
+She told him how she would stock the larders and storage rooms, what supplies she would lay in, when, and in what season, and what outbuildings would need to be built.

 “Good, good,” he murmured.